shihabalratul/iFixHome-client/README.md

 ## Functionality:

-It is a fairly dynamic website admin can add or remove services.
+It is a fairly dynamic website.
 Homepage is full responsive.
 User can book a service and share review.
 Admin can update booking status.
 If logged in email is admin email then it shows 5 option in dashboard sidebar.
+Admin can add or remove services..
 If it is user it shows 3 option.
 User cannot access anything which is for admin only.

 ## Live code : https://ifixhome.netlify.app/